pheonix99/TomeOfTheFirebird/Readme.md

 ---
 Ability Focus- Breath Weapon: Adds +2 DC to breath weapons.
 Requires a breath weapon to take (or mixblooded bloodrager).
 This prereq uses significant hardcoding to detect polymorphs granting breath attacks and hasn't been fully tested.

+Burn Resistance: Treat your level as two lower for determining nonlethal damage from burn

 Discordant Song: Bardsong adds 1d6 sonic damage to ally weapon attacks.
 For ranged attacks, targets must also be in the area of effect.

+Extra Burn: Increases daily burn limit by two points

+Extended Buffer: Increases internal buffer size by one

 Prodigious TWF: Use strength rather than dex for TWF prereqs, no penalty for large offhand weapon.